moiz7-dev/CRUD-with-pure-javascript/README.md

 # CRUD-with-pure-javascript
-crud with pure javascript with some bootstrapping.
+crud with pure javascript/jquery with some bootstrapping.